 - Coleman is perhaps the best bargain on the trail.
 The Safe Haven B&B was only $65 a night with AYCE food!
 Other lodgings in town reported for a reasonable, rate, too.

 - Banff is very expensive for lodging.
 About $80 for a dorm bunk.
 Up to $500+ for a room.
-Some people have gotten better deals via Booking.com or similar, assuming lodging is available.
+Some people have received better deals via Booking.com or similar, assuming lodging is available.
 Campsites can become full at the peak of Summer but are otherwise about $30.
 If you camp just outside of town, hike in, and then hike out, your expenses are much less.
 Showers are available at rec centers in town, and a CoinOp laundry is available in the mall food court area in downtown Banff.

 - Saskatchewan River Crossing (aka The Crossing) is indeed a very expensive resupply.
 About three times the normal price, if not more, for typical trail food!
 Best mail a package here from Calgary or elsewhere in Canada.
 No fee for this package.
 The lodging is $200-$300.
 The staff is super friendly to hikers.
 And my hiker hunger crushed the $22 AYCE yummy breakfast at the restaurant. 🙂